-Centrally located between St. Louis, Indianapolis, Louisville and Nashville—in the epicenter of health care delivery in the southwest region of Indiana—the Evansville campus of IU School of Medicine provides outstanding medical education and preventive-focused patient care.
-With six major hospitals serving approximately 2000 beds, medical students at this campus have a vast variety of medical training opportunities on one collaborative campus.
+Evansville is centrally located between Indianapolis, St. Louis, Louisville and Nashville – the epicenter of health care delivery in the southwest region of Indiana.
+With six major hospitals serving approximately 2000 beds, medical students and residents have a large variety of medical training opportunities on one campus.

 Expanding Medical Education

-In addition to the MD education program, collaborative planning between IU School of Medicine and a consortium of four regional hospitals will establish residency programming at the Evansville campus.
-The expanded program will accommodate more than 100 new graduate medical education positions in southern Indiana over the next several years.
+In addition to the MD education program at the Evansville campus, collaborative planning between IU School of Medicine and a consortium of four regional hospitals, new residency programs have been established.
+These expanded programs will accommodate more than 100 new graduate medical education positions in southern Indiana over the next several years.

 The Evansville campus offers the highest level of local scholarship support of all the school’s campuses.
 More than 60 percent of students at this campus receive scholarships—an average of $200,000/year in total awards based on academic performance, financial need and donor intent.

 - $2.5 million grant to support residency expansion in southwest Indiana

 - IU School of Medicine launches new opportunity for medical school applicants

 - IU School of Medicine honors Evansville physician Mark D. Browning with prestigious award